Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/2-webGL:-first-program.md

 ```js
 gl.clear(gl.COLOR_BUFFER_BIT)
 ```
+Before understanding the `clear` function, let's look at `gl.COLOR_BUFFER_BIT`.

+`gl.COLOR_BUFFER_BIT` is one of many WebGL **constants**.
+In general, these constants act like **flags** that tell WebGL **what specific action to perform or which part of the system to affect**.
+For example, in the `clear` function, they indicate **which buffers of the framebuffer** should be cleared.

+**Note: The framebuffer here is the same concept we discussed in  Basics chapter, where it stores pixel data for the current frame.**

+Other similar constants include:
+- `gl.DEPTH_BUFFER_BIT` – for the depth buffer
+- `gl.STENCIL_BUFFER_BIT` – for the stencil buffer

+Using these constants allows WebGL functions to work in a **flexible and general way**, letting you specify exactly what you want to operate on.
-The function name `clear` might seem unintuitive at first.
-Taken literally, **to clear means to erase**.
-When WebGL clears the color buffer, it erases all previous pixel color data and **fills the buffer with default values**.

-In this case, the default value is the **clear color** that we set in the previous step using `gl.clearColor`.
-As a result, the entire canvas is filled with that color.
+Now let's come to the `clear` function, the function name `clear` might seem unintuitive at first, because you may feel like clearing the canvas will make it kind of transparent or something like that, but in webgl `clear` with the `gl.COLOR_BUFFER_BIT` as arg means to erase all previous pixel color data and **fill the buffer with the clear color** that we set in the previous step using `gl.clearColor`.

-Now, what is the argument `gl.COLOR_BUFFER_BIT`?
-A buffer is a block of memory that has been allocated to store data, and WebGL has different kinds of buffers like:

-- **color buffer**: Stores color information of each pixel
-- **depth buffer**: As WebGL is a 3D rendering engine, hence we need a buffer to store depth of each pixel, this buffer will be studied in detail the 3D rendering chapters.
-- **Stencil buffer**: Works like a stencil or mask.
-It controls **where drawing is allowed or blocked** on the canvas.
-  Even if the GPU tries to draw everywhere, only the pixels that pass the stencil test are actually written to the canvas.
-We generally do not need to deal with this.

-Now the argument `gl.COLOR_BUFFER_BIT` is a numeric constant that works like a flag and tells the clear function to clear the color buffer with the color specified by the `gl.clearColor` function.

-Similarly we have `gl.DEPTH_BUFFER_BIT` for referring to depth buffer and `gl.STENCIL_BUFFER_BIT` for stencil buffer.
+You can also clear the depth buffer or the stencil buffer by passing the `gl.DEPTH_BUFFER_BIT`, and `gl.STENCIL_BUFFER_BIT` respectively.

 Once you follow all the above steps you will see the following result: